huyphamsofteng/InvestmentPortfolio/README.md

 * stock_id is the PRIMARY key with auto increment
 * stock_symbol is from 1 to 8 character
 * stock_book_value is the price of buying
-* stock_shares is total shares
+* stock_shares is the total shares
 * stock_user_id is FOREIGN key for linking to specific users

 Table user:
 * user_id is the PRIMARY key with auto increment
 * user_username used for login
-* user_password is decode when saved and encode when retrieve
+* user_password is decoded when saved and encoded when retrieve
 * user_total_value initially $10,000